-Qualified Facility Tax Credit: To simulate investments in manufacturing, corporate headquarters, and R&D-related manufacturing facilities, the Arizona Commerce Authority (ACA) offers refundable tax credits to companies that make capital improvements and create net new full-time jobs.
+Qualified Facility Tax Credit: Refundable tax credits are available to qualified businesses that make investments and create net new full-time jobs at manufacturing, corporate headquarters or R&D-related manufacturing facilities (devoting at least 80% pf the facility’s property and payroll to such activities)..
 To qualify for the incentive, at least 51% of the net new full-time jobs must have wages at or above 125% of the Arizona median wage for production occupations (reduced to 100% of median wage if project is located in rural area) and the company must pay at least 65% of employee’s health insurance premiums or membership costs.
-Quality Facility Tax Credits are authorized on a first-come, first-served basis with the maximum credit amount equal to the lesser of: 10% of the total qualified investment made at the facility; or $20,000 per qualified job created; or $30 million per taxpayer.
+A maximum of $70 million per year in tax credits will be awarded through 2011.
+Tax credits are authorized on a first-come, first-served basis with the maximum credit amount equal to the lesser of: 10% of the total qualified investment made at the facility; or $20,000 per qualified job created; or $30 million per taxpayer, per year.
 Tax credits are claimed in 5 equal installments over 5 consecutive taxable years.

 Computer Data Center Tax Exemption: A capital investment made in the establishment or expansion of a data center that exceeds $25 million ($50 million in Maricopa and Pima counties) is eligible for Transaction Privilege Tax (TPT) and Use Tax exemptions for up to 20 years.
 The definition of eligible capital investment was recently expanded to include leased land, buildings, modular data centers, and computer data center equipment.